mcgowan/charts/readme.md

 ### Pan

-To pan in any direction, use CTL + drag.
+To pan in any direction, use left mouse button + drag.
 Use ALT + Q to reset.

 ### Modify Visible Range